-It’s never too early to start reading books to your little ones.
-Below are some tips for choosing books, as well as strategies for making the most of your reading time.
+It’s never too early to start reading books to your little ones, but where to start?
+It’s not uncommon for parents to feel intimidated by the idea of reading to an infant or toddler, especially one with hearing loss.
+Below are some tips for choosing books as well as strategies for making the most of your reading time.

 CHOOSING THE BEST BOOKS